amd/Quark/docs/source/install.rst

 You should see the version number returned e.g. ``Python 3.12.9``, which is fine.

-If you are using an Anaconda-based environment, such as Miniconda, we recommend that you install the following dependencies with ``pip install``.
+If you are using an conda-based environment, such as Miniforge, we recommend that you install the following dependencies with ``pip install``.